IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 	}

 ```
-At this point, an action defined in the ``exampleIoT-exampleDeviceType-v1`` extension can be initiated against some devices.
+At this point, you can initiate the device actions that you defined in the ``exampleIoT-exampleDeviceType-v1`` extension.

-The payload for initiating an ``installPlugin`` action will look like the following:
+The payload for initiating an ``installPlugin`` action is as follows:

 ```
 	{